 Acupuncture points are situated in all areas of the body.
 Sometimes the appropriate points are far removed from the area of your pain.
 Your acupuncture practitioner will tell you the general site of the planned treatment and whether you need to remove any clothing.
 A gown, towel or sheet will be provided.
 You lie on a padded table for the treatment, which involves:

 - Needle insertion.
 Acupuncture needles are inserted to various depths at strategic points on your body.
 The needles are very thin, so insertion usually causes little discomfort.
 People often don't feel them inserted at all.
-Between five and 20 needles are used in a typical treatment.
+A typical treatment uses 5 to 20 needles.
 You may feel a mild aching sensation when a needle reaches the correct depth.

 - Needle manipulation.
 Your practitioner may gently move or twirl the needles after placement or apply heat or mild electrical pulses to the needles.